 Durham Cathedral

-Durham Cathedral is a beautiful reminder of the era of princes and bishops.
-This building combined three main innovations of the revolutionary Gothic style: pointed arches, ribbed vaults and flying buttresses.
-Durham is one of the pinnacles of cathedral architecture in this or any other country.
+Durham Cathedral is a wonderful reminder of the era of princes and bishops.
+This building combines three main innovations of the revolutionary Gothic style.: pointed arches, ribbed vaults and archbuttons.
+Durham is one of the peaks of cathedral architecture in this or any other country.

 Durham Cathedral

-Work on Durham Cathedral began in 1093, shortly after the funeral of William the Conqueror.
-The story goes back to Saint Cuthbert, the 7th century Bishop of Lindisfarne.
-Fearing Viking raids, the monks of Lindisfarne fled with St Cuthbert's remains in the 9th century until the coffin became too heavy to carry.
-Taking this as a sign that the saint thought it was a good place to be buried, they built a shrine.
-Over the next few decades, a church was built and became a popular pilgrimage site.
-Soon a city arose around the church.
+Work on Durham Cathedral dates back to 1093, shortly after the funeral of William the Conqueror.
+The story goes back to Saint Cuthbert, Bishop of Lindisfarne in the 7th century.
+Fearing Viking raids, the monks of Lindisfarne fled with the remains of Saint Cuthbert in the 9th century, until the coffin became too heavy to carry.
+Considering this a sign that the saint decided that this was a good place for burial, they built a shrine.
+Over the next few decades, a church was built, which became a popular pilgrimage destination.
+Soon a city appeared around the church.
 That city was Durham.

 Stone architecture

-While most English churches of the time were built at least partly of wood, Durham Cathedral must have been built entirely of stone.
-No one has truly mastered stone architecture since the fall of the Roman Empire, so it was an ambitious build.
-The architectural style of the time was known as Romanesque, which was less of a single movement than a general trend across Europe.
-The Romanesque buildings were all stone, but could only bear a lot of weight by being thick, heavy, and with very small windows.
+While most English churches of the time were built at least partially of wood, Durham Cathedral had to be built entirely of stone.
+Since the fall of the Roman Empire, no one had really mastered stone architecture, so it was an ambitious construction.
+The architectural style of that time was known as Romanesque, which was not so much a single movement as a general trend throughout Europe.
+Romanesque buildings were completely made of stone, but could only support a lot of weight due to the fact that they were thick, heavy and with very small windows.
 The goal was to make Durham Cathedral more spacious, and the engineers had a theory on how to do it.
-Columns, built into opposite walls, passed into the ceiling, rolled up and met at a point in the middle.
+The columns, built into the opposite walls, passed into the ceiling, arched upward and met at a point in the middle.

 Durham Cathedral